seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 **BAPTISTA**
 Go, girl; I cannot blame thee now to weep;
 For such an injury would vex a very saint,
-Much more a shrew of thy impatient humour.
+Much more a shrew of thy impatient humor.

 *Enter BIONDELLO*